icza/authn/README.md

   5. Authenticity of a user can be verified by `Authenticator.VerifyToken()`.
   6. The user can be logged out by calling `Authenticator.InvalidateToken()`.

-The package automatically manages user identities.
+The `Authenticator` automatically manages user identities.
 When an entry code verification passes, a user identity (User) is created if one does not yet exist for the email.
 This user identity (`UserID`) is attached to and returned with all tokens.
 A user may have multiple emails, and emails can be changed